Urraca of Castile, Queen of Portugal: Family and upbringing

 Urraca is first mentioned in the foundation charter of the monastery of Las Huelgas in Burgos, issued in 1187.
 In the 1188 Treaty of Seligenstadt, Urraca was betrothed to the future King Alfonso IX of León, despite the fact that both were young children at the time.
 Alfonso IX was born in 1185, making him about three years old, while Urraca was still an infant.
 The Treaty is significant in two ways.
 First, it confirmed Berenguela as the heir of Castile.
 It also highlights the rising tensions between the kingdoms of Castile and Portugal.
 This marriage was designed to bring prestige to Urraca's father as well as his kingdom.
 Urraca and Alfonso IX were betrothed for a limited amount of time.
 They never married and Alfonso VII went on to marry Teresa of Portugal (the sister of Urraca's husband Afonso II), and when that marriage was annulled due to consanguinity he married Urraca's sister Berenguela.
 Despite not being able to rule themselves, the daughters held unique power because they were the only way for their husbands to legitimate their claims to the Castilian throne if there were no surviving male heirs.
 In this same treaty, Berenguela, Urraca's eldest sibling, was designated as Alfonso's heir so long as no living male offspring survived.
 While this position was surrendered when her brothers, Ferdinand (1189–1211) and Henry (1204–1217), were born Berenguela was the presumed heir to the kingdom of Castile for most of Urraca's childhood, and their parents only had daughters to continue their legacy.
-Berunguela was heir for eight years before she was married off to the king of Leon.
+Berenguela was heir for eight years before she was married off to the king of Leon.